sr-lab/contracts-android/contractstudy/readme.md

-#Contracts In the Wild - A Study of Java Programs
+# Static Code Analysis Tool to Investigate Contracts

 ## Overview

 This project investigates the presence and usage of contracts in Java and Kotlin applications.
-It is divided in three main componentes: usage, inheritance, and evolution.
-Altough, each script can be run by itself there are some data requirements that need to be observed.
+It is divided into three main components: usage, inheritance, and evolution.
+Although, each script can be run by itself, there are some data requirements that need to be observed.

 This tool performs a static analysis of the dataset's source code using the [JavaParser](https://javaparser.org) and [JetBrain's Kotlin compiler](https://github.com/JetBrains/kotlin) libraries.